AlessioCasco/AWS-CSA-2019-study-notes/Course/S3/README.md

 * Use multipart uploads to increase performance when uploading files to S3.
 (Should be used for any files over 100MB and must be used for files over 5 GB)
 * Use S3 byte range to increase download performance.

+## S3 Select and Glacier Select

+* S3 Select enables application to retrieve only a subset of data from an object using simple SQL expressions.
+(Achieves drastic performance increases as much as 400%)
+* Glacier select allows you to run SQL queries against Glacier directly.

 ### [S3 Cross region replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html)

 * Regions must be unique